TotalTaxAmount/totaltax.dev/README.md

 [TotalTax.dev](https://totaltax.dev)
 ---
-A simple React website to showcase my projects
+A react website to showcase my projects and to learn some basic things about web development.